 Thursday.
 What is there to say about Thursdays?
-Not much, normally, but there is this time, if you don't mind me fortelling the future just a little.
+Not much, normally, but there is this time, if you don't mind me foretelling the future just a little.
 This Thursday is kind of a big deal, actually.
-But I can't actually fortel the future, so let's just pretend I didn't say anything and get on with the day.
+But I can't actually foretell the future, so let's just pretend I didn't say anything and get on with the day.

 It starts off like a normal Thursday.
 I skate to school, grumbling about the lingering pain from last weekend's shenanigans.
 At least the weird bug I picked up seems to be gone now, other than occasional random flashes of nausea.
 Those never last long enough to be more than an annoyance though.
 Maybe I damaged some organs or something?
 Whatever it is should heal eventually.